sbb-design-systems/lyne-components/CODING_STANDARDS.md

 #### Be cautious with use of `display: flex`

-- The [baseline calculation for flex elements](http://www.w3.org/TR/css-flexbox-1/#flex-baselines) is different than other display values, making it difficult to align flex elements with standard elements like input and button.
+- The [baseline calculation for flex elements](http://www.w3.org/TR/css-flexbox-1/#flex-baselines) is different from other display values, making it difficult to align flex elements with standard elements like input and button.
 - Component outermost elements should avoid flex (prefer block or inline-block)

-#### Use lowest specificity possible
+#### Use the lowest specificity possible

 Always prioritize lower specificity over other factors.
 Most style definitions should consist of a single element or css selector plus necessary state modifiers. **Avoid SCSS nesting for the sake of